sandragodinhosilva/melange/docs/setup.md

 From now on you can replace ``conda install`` with ``mamba install`` (check how much faster this snake is!)

 ### Install snakemake
-After having manba installed, install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html):
+After having conda (and mamba installed), install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html):

     mamba create -c conda-forge -c bioconda -n snakemake snakemake conda activate snakemake

 ### Install git
-To run MeLange, the only necessary step is to have git installed in your computer and clone MeLanGE repository.
+To run MeLange, you need to have git installed to clone the MeLanGE repository.

 For instructions on how to install git: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)